TugboatQA/docs/content/starter-configs/tutorials/laravel.md

         - composer install --optimize-autoloader
         # Generate the random key if you didn't set APP_KEY before.
         - php artisan key:generate
-        # Generate the db structure with some data.
-Here you have several choices:
-        # 1. If you have seeders on your project, you might just run migrate with --seed.
-        # - php artisan migrate --seed
-        # 2. You might want just the structure without any test data.
-        # - php artisan migrate
-        # 3. Or you might load a database dump from somewhere else.
-That's up to you.
-        - php artisan migrate --seed
         # Install the workers
         - mkdir -p /etc/service/webserver
         - cp .tugboat/etc/service/webserver/run /etc/service/webserver/run